-When you feel the winter is coming and the days are way too long and dark, it’s completely a good idea to visit a warmer place.
-And obviously North Africa is seems like a good choice and it is however not all the way you think it first.
+When you feel the winter is coming.
+The days are way too long and dark, it’s completely a good idea to visit a warmer place.
+And obviously Marrakech is a really good choice.

-So if you are looking for something hot for January probably you will go further south on the continent, but if you are happy around 20 degrees then Morocco is strongly recommended.
-I personally chosen Marrakech as my base point to explore the area, previously heard so many different opinion about this city so I wanted to experience by myself.
+It’s not going to be hot but if you are happy around 20 degrees then Morocco is strongly recommended.
+I personally chosen Marrakech as my base point to explore the area.
+Previously heard so many different opinion about this city so I wanted to experience by myself.
 As soon as I booked my flight I hit up the Airbnb to find a central location to stay.

-Once you’re through the customs formalities (no drones are allowed to the country), first thing you will do to exchange some money.
+Once I went through the customs formalities (you can’t bring your drone in this country), first thing you will do to exchange some money.
 They tried to offer me some kind of cash card, but I haven’t felt a need of it as you won’t have to much option to use.
 I rather changed some money that’s covered the taxi to my place and some extra for food.
 I recently find a way how to use your card abroad smart and without extra cost, and noted for myself to share these in a post later on 😉

 The best advice you can get to not ask for it.